 "How?"
 Travis gestured toward the house.
 "She's long gone by now."

 She didn't realize she'd stopped walking until she heard the footfalls behind her.
 She turned to see Travis, slowing his run to a walk, breathless and windblown.
-She thought about running herself, but she knew he would follow her and she knew she couldn't outrun him, so she braced herself and faced him.
+She was tempted to run for it, but she had a feeling he would follow her and she knew she couldn't outrun him, so she braced herself and faced him.
 "What?" she demanded.

 "Too late now."

 "No kidding."
-He bent at the waist to catch his breath, then looked around them and pointed to a low stone wall at the corner.
-"Sit with me a minute?"
+He straightened, then looked around them and pointed to a low stone wall at the corner.
+"Can we sit for a minute?"

-"No. I don't feel like sitting."
-She crossed her arms over her chest, realizing from his amused look that she was acting like a child, and let her arms fall to her side again with a resigned sigh.
+"Maybe I don't feel like sitting."
+She crossed her arms over her chest, realizing from his soft chuckle that she was pouting like a child, and she let out a resigned sigh.
 "Okay, fine."
-They walked to the wall and he pulled himself up, and she followed, careful to leave plenty of space between them.
+They walked to the wall and he waited for her to pull herself up before he followed, careful to leave a safe amount of space between them.
 "Say what you want to say so I can get away from you."

-Ashamed, she opened her mouth ready to fight back, but he sat there grinning at her, teasing, and the words disappeared and her mouth closed itself.
+Her head snapped up to protest, but he sat there grinning at her, teasing, and the words disappeared and her mouth closed itself.

 "That's completely stupid."

-"Maybe it is."
-He kicked his feet against the wall a few times, then he met her gaze and shrugged helplessly.
+"Maybe it is.
+But that's what happened."
+He kicked his heels against the wall a few times, then he met her gaze and shrugged.
 "I'll do whatever you want, Kristin.
-I'll go back to Chicago early if this is too wierd for you, or I'll stay away from you... or I'll just, I don't know, be your boyfriend's brother and we can get to know each other and maybe be friends.
+I'll make up some excuse and go back to Chicago early if this is too weird for you, or I'll just stay away from you while I'm here.
 You tell me what you want me to do, and I'll do it."

-Kris stared at the ground, thinking.
-It was tempting to tell him to go back to Chicago, to solve the problem so quickly and easily.
+Kris stared at the ground as she thought about the options he was presenting.
+It was tempting to tell him to go back to Chicago, to solve the problem quickly and easily.
 But of course, it wouldn't solve it, not really.
 Brian had been so excited for her to meet his brother, and for his brother to meet her.
 And now he was probably back at home, alone, the big day gone to hell, confused or angry or... disappointed.
-Now, Travis was trying to smooth things out, and the ball was in her court.
-Her thoughts were all jumbled, especially with Travis so close beside her.
-She didn't even know him - how could he shake her up this way?
-She inched herself a little further away.
-"I don't know what I want."
+And Travis was here trying to smooth things out.
+The ball was in her court, but her thoughts were all jumbled, especially with Travis sitting right there beside her.
+What was it about him that made her brain.. what had he called it?
+Go numb?

 "Then let's start with door number one."
-He turned his body toward her, and the space felt small again.
+He turned his body toward her, drawing one leg up, and the space felt small again.
 "You want me to leave town?"

 Kris hesitated, knowing what her answer had to be.
-"No. I don't want to let Brian down.
+"No. I wouldn't do that to Brian.
 He wants you here."

-Travis studied her face, and he wanted to say no. No way could he be friends with this girl, not when he was dying to touch her, to kiss her, to stay on this stupid wall for hours and just talk to her.
-He'd been so sure she'd felt the same insane attraction he did that night, but she was never going to admit it.
-And did it matter any more?
+Studying her face, Travis was badly tempted to say no. Could he be friends with this girl, when he was dying to touch her, to kiss her, to stay on this stupid wall for hours and just talk to her?
+Back in Chicago, he'd been so sure she'd felt the same insane attraction he did that night, but she was never going to admit it now.
+And did it matter any more, now that she and Brian were going out?
 He closed his eyes against the struggle in his head, then opened them with a sigh.
 "Sure.
 Why not?
-It's worth a shot, anyway.
-So we should go back and eat a burger, and try just talking like normal people for a change?"
+So we'll go back and eat a burger, and try just talking about normal stuff like people do."

-She smiled.
+She gave him a small, uncomfortable smile.
 "I guess that'd be good start."

 "Okay then."
-He rubbed his sweaty palms over his denim-covered thighs once or twice, then jumped down from the wall.
-He held out a hand to help her down and, to his pleasure, she took it and let him steady her landing.
-But then he found he couldn't let go, and their eyes met with something like an electric shock and held.
+He rubbed his hands over his denim-covered thighs once or twice, hoping she wouldn't notice the damp streaks they left behind.
+He jumped down from the wall and held out a hand to help her down, and she took it without thinking.
+She slid down and when she was steady he meant to let go, really he did, but then he found he couldn't.
+Their eyes met with something that felt to him like an electric shock, and he couldn't look away.

 "Oh, hell," he breathed.
 "This isn't gonna work, is it?"

-She couldn't look away either.
+She couldn't seem to look away either.
 "I don't think so."

-He pulled her toward him with a groan and his mouth found hers, and it was like that first kiss all over again.
-When he finally let her go he stepped away quickly, running his hands through his hair as if he had to keep them busy so he wouldn't touch her again.
+He dragged her toward him with a groan and his mouth covered hers, and it was like that first kiss all over again.
+All-consuming, brain-numbing, and absolutely... crazy.
+He tore himself away and stepped back quickly, shoving his hands through his hair so he wouldn't reach for her again.
 "God, Kristin.
 I can't do this."
-He took several more steps away.
+He could feel himself shaking.
 "I dreamed about you after that night.
 And now here you are, I found you, and I can't..."
-Two more steps, and his eyes were anguished.
-"I'm sorry...
+He backed away further, and his eyes were anguished.
+"I'm sorry.
 I'll leave tomorrow."

 "Don't."
-She hadn't known the word was coming, but there it was, out and hanging between them.
+She looked as surprised as he was that she'd said it, but there it was, out and hanging between them.
+"Don't leave."

 "I don't know why not.
 Just don't."
-Somehow her feet moved toward him, and in a heartbeat he was crushing her in his arms again, kissing her with more passion than she could ever remember feeling.
-And she was kissing him back, just as fiercely.
-The feelings she'd felt for the first time, the only time, back at Billy Bob's were flooding through her again.
-She pulled away from his kiss, and he grabbed her shoulders hard.
-"Don't run," he demanded breathlessly.
+Then she was coming toward him, he met her halfway, and in a heartbeat he was crushing her in his arms again, kissing her with everything he had.
+And she was kissing him back, just as desperately.
+The feelings he'd felt for the first time, the only time, back at Billy Bob's were flooding through him again.
+She pulled away, too quickly, and he grabbed her shoulders hard.
+"Don't you dare run," he demanded breathlessly.

 "I won't."
-She buried her face against his neck, feeling his heart pounding as he held her tight and stroked her hair.
+She buried her face against his neck and he held her tight, feeling their hearts pounding together.

 "He knows, you know."
-Her head jerked up in surprise, and he smiled down at her.
+She looked up at him questioningly, and he smiled down at her.
 "About my dream girl and our one fantasy kiss.
 I told him the day after it happened."

 He shrugged.
 "It was important."